adrianastan/tada/README.md

 2) Pretrained SSL Model and Feature Extraction

    In our implementation we used the [w2v-bert-2.0](https://huggingface.co/facebook/w2v-bert-2.0) pretrained, frozen model.

    You can extract the average pooled representations of the audio files using the `wav2vec_bert_extractor.py` script.
-The output will consist of a single `.npy` file containing the features in the order listed in the protocol.
+The output will consist of a single `.npy` file containing the features in the order listed in the protocol file.

 ## Running the individual experiments from the paper

-1) Model attribution
+1) Checkpoint attribution

-   For the simple model attribution based on the layer 4 features of the w2v-bert-2.0 model, you can use the `run_model_attribution.py` script.
-The script will use the complete set of features as listed in `config.py`, and split them into train and test partitions at a 80:20 ratio.
-It then fits a kNN with k=21 and displays the classification report.
+   For the simple checkpoint attribution based on layer 4 features of the w2v-bert-2.0 model, you can use the `run_checkpoint_attribution.py` script.
+The script will use the complete set of features (from all datasets) as listed in `config.py`, and split them into train and test partitions at a 80:20 ratio.
+It then fits a kNN with k=21 neighbours and displays the classification report.
 You can optionally use a standard scaler before fitting the kNN (just uncomment that part of the code).

-   If you also opt to print or save the confusion matrix, it should resemble Figure 1 from the paper, with very few confusions across the datasets.
+   If you also opt to print or save the confusion matrix, it should resemble Figure 1 from the paper, with very few mis-attributions across the datasets.
+The full matrix is also available [here](confusion_21_neighbors.pdf).
+The results are also saved to `results_checkpoint_attribution.log`.

 2) Speaker classification

    For the LJSpeech systems' attribution as listed at the end of Section 3.2 you can use the `run_ljspeech_classification.py` script.
 The result (with some degree of randomness due to the train-test split) should look something like:
     ```
                                                   precision    recall  f1-score   support